July 02, 2020

 People with acid reflux often complain of sleep disorders.
 Heartburn may be a symptom of sleep apnea.

 Weakened immune system

-Lack of sleep can weaken your immune system.
-Sleep Apnea can make you significantly sleep deprived.
+Lack of sleep can weaken your immune system through sleep deprivation,

 Decreased sexual desire

 Repeatedly waking up during the night disrupts your sleep.
-You may think you are sleeping long enough, but the quality of your sleep may be awful given the severity of your apnea.
+You may think you are sleeping long enough, but the quality of your sleep may be poor given the severity of your apnea.

 Low blood oxygen level

 Waking up repeatedly during the night can deprive your body of the oxygen you need.
 Some reports say that your blood oxygen level can be comparable to climbing Mt.
 Everest, the highest mountain in the world.

 The list goes on

 This list is not exhaustive.
 As you can see, untreated sleep apnea can cause all sorts of secondary health issues, and shouldn’t be ignored.
 If you think you or a loved one may have this disorder, do not hesitate to get treatment.